m3rashid/hmis/README.md

 ## HMIS

-Hospital Management and Informatics systems
+Monorepo setup for Hospital Management and Informatics systems